ERnsTL/awesome-internettime/README.md

 * TODO Thunderbird
 * TODO Outlook
 * Google Sheets:
-  * Set the timezone of the Sheet to UTC = "GMT +0 (no daylight savings time" in File - Properties
+  * Set the timezone of the Sheet to UTC = "GMT +0 (no daylight savings time" in File - Properties.
+(As of 2024-12, there is no function to get ```NOW()``` time in a specific time zone; all times are based on the time zone set in the sheet properties.)
   * In A1, add ```=NOW()```
   * Somewhere else, enter ```=MOD( ( HOUR(A1) * 3600 + MINUTE(A1) * 60 + SECOND(A1)  + 3600) / 86.4, 1000)```
   * If your language or region setting uses comma as decimal separator, the formula is ```=MOD( ( HOUR(A1) * 3600 + MINUTE(A1) * 60 + SECOND(A1)  + 3600) / 86,4; 1000)```